 About the Digital Kaleidoscope

-Digital technologies like video games, social media, streaming platforms are inextricable from children and adolescents lives.
-But due to challenges accessing the right kind of data, and limitations in the kinds of methods researchers have been using, we still know surprisingly little about how they actually affect how young people feel, think, and develop.
+Digital technologies like video games, social media, streaming platforms are inextricable from young lives.
+But due to challenges accessing the right kind of data, and limitations in the kinds of methods researchers have been using, we still know surprisingly little about how they affect how young people feel, think, and develop.

 We take a different approach.
-Using behavioural data collected directly from devices across multiple platforms, alongside short daily check-ins with participants, we study the specific features of digital experiences - not just how long, but what they’re doing, with whom, and in what context.
-We combine these methods with rigorous causal modelling and open science practices to produce findings that are transparent, reproducible, and actionable.
+Using behavioural data collected directly from devices across multiple platforms, alongside short, frequent surveys with participants, we study the specific features of digital experiences - what they’re doing, with whom, and in what context.
+We combine these data with rigorous causal modelling and open science practices to produce findings that are transparent and actionable.

 Why “Kaleidoscope”?

-A kaleidoscope turns fragments into patterns.
-Young people’s digital lives can feel similarly fragmented — scattered across apps, platforms, and devices, shifting moment to moment throughout the day.
-Our research treats that complexity seriously rather than flattening it into a single number.
-By bringing together detailed behavioural data from across a young person’s digital experience, we look for the patterns within the fragments: what combinations of activities, contexts, and needs actually matter for wellbeing, and for whom.
+A kaleidoscope is characterized by disparate fragments forming into patterns.
+Our digital lives can feel similarly fragmented scattered across apps, platforms, and devices, shifting hundreds of times throughout the day.
+Our research treats that complexity seriously.
+By bringing together detailed behavioural data from across a person’s digital experience, we look for the patterns within the fragments: what combinations of activities, contexts, and needs matter most for wellbeing.

 Principal Investigator